isographlabs/isograph/docs-website/docs/how-isograph-works/compiler.md

 - 🟢 `isograph_cli`: The package which exposes the CLI for the Isograph compiler.
 It also includes the artifact generation code.
 - 🟢 `isograph_lang_parser`: An LL(1) parser for Isograph literals
 - `isograph_lang_types`: Some common types.
 - 🟢 `isograph_schema`: The in-memory representation of the Isograph schema.
-This includes server fields and fields generated from `iso` literals.
+This includes server fields and fields generated from `iso` invocations.
 It should probably not include representations of `iso` entrypoints, but currently does.
 - `string_key_newtype`: A library for generating typesafe newtype wrappers around `StringKey` types.
 - `u32_newtypes`: A library for generating typesafe newtype wrappers around `u32` types.